Corporate Governance

 We create inclusive spaces

-As a people company, we create a diverse, inclusive and inspiring work culture and use our business model to help shape society through our skills.
+As a people company, we create a diverse, inclusive and inspiring work culture to sustainably secure our economic success.
+We utilize our business model to shape society with the help of our employees.

 Governance

-We embed value-based behaviour throughout the whole and set standards to take responsibility for our customers and users as a digital marketplace.
+We instil value-based behaviour throughout the whole and set standards as a digital marketplace taking responsibility with respect to customers and users.

 This might also interest you